-After securing a thesis supervisor and developing a thesis topic in consultation with that supervisor, the student completes Form A: Preliminary Thesis Proposal and Supervisory

-Committee Request List (also available in Word doc format), which outlines the focus and approach of the proposed thesis, and submits it to the Department by May 15 of Year 1 (Year 2 for PhD U).
+After securing a thesis supervisor and developing a thesis topic in consultation with that supervisor, the student completes a "Preliminary Thesis Proposal and Committee Request List" (Form A), outlining the focus and approach of the proposed thesis, and submits it to the Department by May 15 of Year 1 (Year 2 for Direct Entry students).
 The student must consult with at least three and ideally four further members of the graduate faculty (in addition to the supervisor) to gain additional perspectives on the design and viability of the project.
-On the form, the student lists the names of the faculty members consulted and suggests the names of up to four faculty members to be considered as potential members of the supervisory committee.
+The student lists the names of the faculty members consulted and suggests the names of up to four faculty members to be considered as potential members of the supervisory committee.

 The Preliminary Thesis Proposal is a statement of approximately 1-2 single-spaced pages that outlines the focus and approach of the proposed program of research.
 Students who have recently written a fellowship (SSHRC or OGS) application may adapt the Plan/Program of Study if it reflects the thesis project, but students are strongly advised to make sure that the Preliminary Thesis Proposal represents their current thinking about the project, informed by coursework and intellectual growth.
 Successful proposals will be written in clear, concise prose and will include the following:

-- an overview of the current state of scholarship in the area;

-- the goals of the proposed research;

-- the questions to be investigated;

-- the anticipated contribution to the field.
+- an overview of the current state of scholarship in the area; - the goals of the proposed research; the questions to be investigated; - the anticipated contribution to the field.